golgoth31/domopool/README.md

 ## ToDo

 - force filter pump for limited time
-- set hour if no ethernet shield present
+- set hour ntp and rtc are not ok
 - add Hbridge driver for peristaltic pump (ph)
 - add ability to redefine filter pump steps or